satra/NiPyPe-Paper/nipype_paper.rst

 Building a workflow from scratch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the following section, to showcase NiPyPe, we will describe how to
+In the following section, to showcase NiPyPE, we will describe how to
 create and extend a typical fMRI processing pipeline.
 We will begin with
 a basic processing layout and follow with extending it by
 adding/exchanging different components.